oVirt/ovirt-site/source/develop/release-management/features/storage/importstoragedomain.html.md

 * Import Unregistered entities
 * Local Storage Domain
 * Gluster
-* PosixFs
+* PosixFS
 * Quota - The user might import disks which will extend a defined Quota in DC.

 This scenario is similar to when a user enforce a quota though it already been extended.
-The default behaviour will treat that by letting the user still use the resources though they will not be able to create any more disks.
+The default behavior will treat that by letting the user still use the resources though they will not be able to create any more disks.